johnnymugs/controllers-talk/talk.md

 "This controller returns a resource represented as JSON or HTML."

-# Imperative / Declarative
-{::comment}
-  declarative as a spectrum
-{:/comment}

 # Ruby is imperative but it lets us write declarative code

 # Look at how declarative Rails controllers can be
-{::comment}
-TODO: fill this out
-TODO: do people know about responders?
-{:/comment}

-# Rails 4
-{::comment}
-everyone knows about Rails responders at this point I hope
-TODO: deeper explanation
-{:/comment}

-# respond_to
-    # quickly declare formats

-    respond_to :html, :json
-{: lang="ruby"}

 # before_filter